HaicoMaters/Price-Comparison-Website/README.md

    - Expanding the notification system to include email alerts
    - Adding user preferences for notification settings
    - Adding social features like product reviews and ratings

+   Web Scraping:

+Web scraping updates every 8 hours or manually from the admin panel.
+Making sure to follow robots.txt.
+2s delay for each request, 3 retries

+Vendors have a flag for supports web scraping/automatic updates, ones that don't may be due to implementation for them not being complete/implemented or being against the vendor site's terms of service.

+For each price listing with a valid url and the vendor support flag.

+Current plan for project structure as follows:

+/Services
+ ├── Core
+ │      ├── Interfaces
+ │      │       ├── IProductService.cs
+ │      │       └── UserService.cs   etc...
+ │      │
+ │      ├── ProductService.cs
+ │      └── UserService.cs  etc...
+ │
+ │
+ ├── WebScraping
+ │      ├── PriceScraperService.cs
+ │      ├── PriceParserFactory.cs
+ │      └── Parsers/
+ │              ├── AmazonPriceParser.cs
+ │              ├── EbayPriceParser.cs
+ │            	└── etc....
+ │
+ ├── HttpClients
+ │      └── ScraperHttpClient.cs
+ │
+ ├── Utilities
+ │      ├── RobotsTxtChecker.cs
+ │      ├── RetryHandler.cs
+ │      └── RateLimiter.cs

+Main service for price scraping, with unique parsers for logic of how to parse the price from each indivdual website, with a priceparserfactory to handle picking between each parser.
+Adding new supported websites for each parser written.

+ScraperHttpClient for handling http requests.

+RobotsTxtChecker for ensuring compliance with robots.txt.
+Each robots.txt file should be cached after first retrieval.
+Maybe update every month or so (but this probably does not need to be changed).

+Retry Handler, for retrying upon faillure (current plan 3 retries).

+Rate Limtier for ratelimiting how fast requests are made (current plan 2s delay).

+In controller move notification logic to api and also, create ScrapingControllerApi with functions for mannually scraping for use in admin panel.